GKamsy/orank/README.md

 **This will enable you to have the following:**
 1. PUBLIC KEY: Your wallet address from the MetaMask wallet.
 2. PRIVATE KEY: Your wallet private key from the MetaMask wallet.
 3. PROJECT URL: Your Alchemy project address.
 4. IPFS API KEY: Your PINATA API key.
 5. IPFS SECRET KEY: Your PINATA secret API key.

- 6. IPFS GATEWAY: Your PINATA user_name.mypinata.cloud/ipfs.
+6. IPFS GATEWAY: Your PINATA private gateway.

 # Installation